IslamKyrre/Introduction-to-Data-Science/README.md

 # Introduction-to-Data-Science
 Jupyter  Notebooks

-Here you can find some Data Science tasks and my solutions.
+Here you can find some Data Science tasks which require using Python and DS libraries such as NumPy, MatPlotLib, Pandas, SciPy.